jamesiarmes/php-ews/README.md

 ```

 ## Usage
 The library can be used to make several different request types.
-In order to make a request, you need to instantiate a new `ExchangeWebServices` object:
+In order to make a request, you need to instantiate a new `ExchangeWebServices` object:

 ```php
 $ews = new ExchangeWebServices($server, $username, $password, $version);